srubel19065/tech257_aws/README.md

 2. If it is fresh Vms, run the database script
 3. Run the app script
 4. Use the app IP in the browser and followed by /posts to see the database page.

+## AWS Vs Azure
+1. Dynamic vs Static IP
+   - AWS: Dynamic (changes every time)
+   - Azure: Static (stays the same)
+2. Creating image
+   - Azure: need to use CLI to run some commands, and the instance cant be used after
+   - AWS: simpler
+3. Resource groups
+   - Azure: must go in a RG
+   - AWS: can use RG for organisation but not necessary
+4. Virtual Network
+   - Azure: need to create your own from the beginning
+   - AWS: VPC is created by default to be used
+5. Terminology
+6. Autoscaling
+   - Azure:
+     - With the image the scale sets are created
+     - AZ's have one subnet for all 3
+   - AWS:
+     - A launch template us used by the autoscaling group so it gets all the configurations
+     - AZ's have a subnet linked to them EACH
+7. Dashboard:
+   - Azure: Intervals of a minute by default
+   - AWS: Need to enable detailed monitoring to get smaller intervals like a minute